 what is a crm

-What Is a CRM System?
+What Is a CRM?
 Definition & How It Can Help You

 At Service Provider Pro, we’re well aware of the term CRM—and every business owner has most likely come across it, too.
 What does it stand for, though?
 Let’s take a look at what a CRM is, if you should make use of it, and how it can help your business.

-CRM is short for Customer Relationship Management, and refers to the process of managing client relations.
-The goal is to track your leads, and ensure that they become a paying customer; and also to improve your relations with existing clients to boost your business.
+CRM is short for customer relationship management, and refers to the process of managing client relations.
+The goal is to track your leads, ensure that they become a paying customer; and also to improve customer satisfaction.

-• A sales team member can check lead information and activity before reaching out.
+• Sales teams can check lead information and activity before reaching out.

-• Marketers can track results about the past holiday campaign and make adjustments for the next one.
+• Marketers can track results about past campaigns and make adjustments for the next one.

 • Customer support agents can access customer data in order to provide correct information.